-By Adam Hinds – Co-Founder of LifeProven Wellbeing Property Consultancy & Head of Project Management, and Tina Muldowney – Director of Landscape Architecture from LUC
+By Adam Hinds – Co-Founder of LifeProven Wellbeing Property Company & Head of Project Management, and Tina Muldowney – Director of Landscape Architecture from LUC

 The top five building design factors associated with a better quality of life: